(for triathletes, scroll down to anecdotes- I help you build to a master's level endurance)

 5-Pack – $700 (save $195)

-Why it matters: video gives you a perspective you’ll never see on your own — those tiny stroke fixes = big speed gains.
+Why it matters: video gives you a perspective you’ll never see on your own and those tiny stroke fixes = big speed gains.

-Certified through ISSA, Stages, TriDot, Yoga YTT, and Pilates Mat, with Lifeguard, First Aid, and CPR credentials, I’ve taught thousands of swimmers, from babies to triathletes, over two decades with employers like Lifetime and the YMCA.
+Certified through USA Swimming, ISSA, Stages, TriDot, Yoga YTT, and Pilates Mat, and holding Lifeguard, First Aid, and CPR credentials, I’ve spent over two decades teaching thousands of swimmers, from babies to triathletes, independently and with employers like Lifetime and the YMCA

 I’m also experienced working with children on the spectrum and adults overcoming fear of water or post-rehabilitation challenges.
 My mission is to help every individual find their happy places in water and in daily wellness.